Unirep/Unirep/packages/docs/docs/core-api/synchronizer.md

 ## nullifierExist

 Determine if a [nullifier](../protocol/nullifiers.md) exists.
-This can be a proof nullifier, user state transition nullifier, or any other kind of nullifier.
 All nullifiers are stored in a single mapping and expected to be globally unique.

 ```ts
 synchronizer.nullifierExist(nullifier: any): Promise<boolean>